 For more information on partially compliant programmes please see the policy statement.

-If you have a CIH qualification or validated degree see those sections as there is more information there to support you.
+If you have a CIH qualification or validated degree see those sections on this page as there is more information there to support you.
 If you studied a qualification with another awarding organisation you can check on the register.

-Alternatively, you can check a learner’s certificate to see if they have the regulators logo along with a qualification number which is assigned by the regulator.
+Alternatively, you can check a certificate to see if it has the regulators logo along with a qualification number which is assigned by the regulator.
 For example, the CIH Level 4 Certificate in Housing qualification number 601/8136/9.

 The chartered member status alone is only applicable to CIH as a professional body and does not equate to a qualification.